sebgreg/react-native-elements/docs/rnw-progress.md

 - **note**: `info` prop should be marked as required in the api docs

 ### Rating
-- **suggestion**: check for existance of `extractOffset` function and use it if available
-  - mouseclick & mousemove seem off from displayed position (more obvious on web)
-  - later versions of react-native support `extractOffset` to make this behave better
+- **suggestion**: on web, it might make sense to behave a bit differently.
+Instead of forcing a user to slide, one should be able to click anywhere on the group of stars/things

 ### Slider
 - **note**: keeping `onValueChange` from propagating to dom elements causes test: "should call onValueChange" to fail, even though the function does get called in practical testing.
 Left the warning for now
+- **note**: the PanResponder isn't very robust on the newest versions of Firefox.
+I submitted [an issue](https://github.com/necolas/react-native-web/issues/729) to the react-native-web project.